Changing the Way You Talk to Yourself

 - I must be fearful of: other people, life, relationships, men, women

-Reread the above list and highlight all the limiting beliefs that apply to you.
+Reread the above list and highlight all the limiting beliefs that currently apply to you.
 Explore each one by asking yourself the following questions:

 - Why do I have the limiting belief?